Shadowblazen/dynamodb-wrapper/README.md

 - **Enhanced AWS SDK:** Public interface closely resembles the AWS SDK, making it easier to learn and use.
 - **Bulk I/O:** Easily read, write or delete entire collections of items in DynamoDB with a single API call.
 - **Events:** Add event hooks to be notified of important events, such as whenever read/write capacity is consumed, or requests are retried due to throttling.
 - **Table prefixes:** DynamoDBWrapper can add a table name prefix in requests and remove it in responses.
-This is helpful if you have multiple environments within the same AWS Account.
+This is helpful if you have multiple environments within the same AWS Account and region.

 ## Installing